 Why choose us?

-We understand that as a parent/guardian you want the very best for your son/daughter/ward, and so do we.
+We understand that as a parent/guardian you want the very best for your son/daughter/young person, and so do we.
 That's why we are delighted to share our successes with you.
 We pride ourselves on being an Outstanding college, and in 2016 alone we have been named City and Guilds’ ‘Centre of the Year’, Times Educational Supplement ‘Apprenticeship Programme of the Year’.

-You can find out more about our achievements and our exam results here.
+You can find out more about our college achievements here.

 In August 2016 we celebrated our best ever A level results with a pass rate of 99.8%.

 You can find out more about our student outcomes and our exam results in our Annual Review here.